cmarvaz/cmarvaz.github.io/_pages/about.md

 </div>

 <div style="text-align: justify">
-Since October 2017, I am part of the Scientific Support Team of the Dark Energy Camera (DECam) at the CTIO-4m Blanco telescope and I continue my research focusing, in particular, on the use of variable stars as standard candles and as probes of the evolution of Local Group galaxies.
+Since October 2017, I am part of the Scientific Support Team of the Dark Energy Camera <a href="http://www.ctio.noao.edu/noao/content/Dark-Energy-Camera-DECam">(DECam)</a> at the CTIO-4m Blanco telescope and I continue my research focusing, in particular, on the use of variable stars as standard candles and as probes of the evolution of Local Group galaxies.
 <p></p>
 </div>